xaverh/vscode-clang-format/README.md

 - `${workspaceRoot}` - replaced by the absolute path of the current vscode workspace root.
+- `${workspaceFolder}` - replaced by the absolute path of the current vscode workspace.
+In case of outside-workspace files `${workspaceFolder}` expands to the absolute path of the first available workspace.
 - `${cwd}` - replaced by the current working directory of vscode.
 - `${env.VAR}` - replaced by the environment variable $VAR, e.g. `${env.HOME}`
   will be replaced by `$HOME`, your home directory.